FuelLabs/sway/docs/book/src/forc/plugins/forc_client/index.md

 ## Interacting with the testnet

-To interact with the latest testnet you can pass `--testnet` flag.
-Passing this flag will send transactions crafted by `forc-deploy` to `beta-4` testnet.
+To interact with the latest testnet, use the `--testnet` flag.
+When this flag is passed, transactions created by `forc-deploy` will be sent to the `beta-4` testnet.

 ```sh
 forc-deploy --testnet